afroozsheikh/Data-Mining-IUT/README.md

 - Question 5: Whole methodology on titanic dataset
 -----
 ### Homework 3
-This homework main focus was on modelling phase.
+This homework main focus was on modelling phase (Supervised Learning).
 In addition I worked with fuzzy rule-based systems as an extra part of this homework.
 - Question 1: Working with neural networks
 - Question 2: Feature Selection
 - Question 3: Naive Bayes